The Safest and Most Dangerous Places in Sherburne County, MN: Crime Maps and Statistics

 Is Sherburne County, MN Safe?

-The A grade indicates that the rate of crime is much lower than that of the average US county.
-Sherburne County ranks in the 91st percentile for safety, meaning it is safer than 91% of counties but less safe than 9%.
-This analysis applies only to Sherburne County's official city boundaries.
+The A overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Sherburne County's combined rate is much lower than the norm.
+Sherburne County sits in the 91st percentile, ahead of 91% of counties and behind 9%.
+The grade covers only Sherburne County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Sherburne County is 17.74 per 1,000 residents in the typical year.
-Sherburne County Residents generally consider the north part of the county to be the safest.
-Your chance of being a victim of crime in Sherburne County varies by area - ranging from 1 in 45 in the southwest areas to 1 in 81 in the north.
+The overall crime rate in Sherburne County is 17.74 per 1,000 residents in a typical year.
+Residents generally consider the north part of the county the safest.
+Your chance of being a victim ranges from 1 in 45 in the southwest areas to 1 in 81 in the north.

-When looking at total crime counts (rather than per capita rates), the southeast parts of Sherburne County, MN see the most incidents - about 504 per year.
-In contrast, the southwest part of the county has the fewest, with approximately 20 crimes annually.
+Counting total incidents instead of per-capita rates, the southeast parts of Sherburne County, MN report the most crime, about 504 cases per year.
+The southwest part reports the fewest, around 20 per year.

 The Cost of Crime™ in Sherburne County, MN

-The total projected cost of crime in Sherburne County for 2025 is $25,148,214.
-This translates to approximately $250 per resident and $715 per household.
-On average, crime-related costs account for 0.6% of the median household income in Sherburne County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Sherburne County for 2025 is $25,148,214, about $250 per resident and $715 per household.
+That equals 0.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 59.7%